Everything You Need to Know About Grading Vintage Baseball Cards

 Two months after our visit to Green Bay, the store’s owner called me to inquire about selling her husband’s sports memorabilia.
 I flew to their house in Wisconsin and took the collection on consignment.
 I want to sell the collection someday.
 I physically sent the cards assessed on the show (the 1952 Topps Mickey Mantle, 1952 Topps Jackie Robinson, and 1954 Wilson Franks Ted Williams) as well as a small package of additional cards to the graders in California, who were impressed with my work (PSA, aka Professional Sports Authenticators).

 As a result, I was becoming a bit nervous because PSA is often regarded as the hardest graders in the industry.

-Wilson Franks Ted Williams, PSA 4 — $2,783 Wilson Franks Ted Williams **Please keep in mind that these prices include buyer’s premiums, and thus represent the entire amount paid by the buyer.
+— $2,783** for a 1954 Wilson Franks Ted Williams, PSA 4 — Please keep in mind that all prices include buyer’s premiums, and as a result, they reflect the entire amount paid by the buyer.

 Despite the fact that we came in at the low end of my auction estimate, we were still inside the range of the auction estimates I provided on camera for all three cards.

 5 Steps To Grading Baseball Cards For Profit Through PSA And SGC

 Since been burnt by the hobby many years ago, I must say that I have been a very hesitant convert to baseball card collecting.
 It’s possible that it was the 1953 Satchel Paige that cost me a couple hundred bucks.
 An unknown prior owner used a black marker to mask edge deterioration on the lower black corner of the piece, thereby destroying its value.
 It is now almost useless.
 In the early days of baseball card grading, I submitted a 1982 Topps Cal Ripken “Traded” rookie card to PSA, a third-party grader that was independent of the manufacturer.